dustturtle/RealReachability/RealReachability/Ping/README.md

-# SimplePing by apple(That is where PingFoundation modified from!!!)
+# SimplePing by apple(That is where PingFoundation modified from!!!Many Thanks to APPLE!)

 1.4